johsteffens/mocutsvd/README.md

 ## Thread Safety

-MocUT-functions are thread-safe, provided the data passed as argument is not shared across thread boundaries while the function is running.
+MocUT-functions are thread-safe, provided the data passed as argument is not shared with other threads while the function is running.

 Although `mocut_svd` may spawn its own threads, those are completely shielded from any multi-threaded environment you might be using in your application.